 Importance of Extended Star Topology

-The extended star topology can be important as it can control multiple nodes at the same time and can maintain information transmission easier in the network.
-Some of the advantages of extended star topology are discussed below:
+This can be important as it can control multiple nodes at the same time and can maintain information transmission easier in the network.
+Some of the advantages are as discussed below:

 - The performance results are better for the extended star topology compares to other topologies like bus topology.
 It is because there is no unnecessary transmission of a message in the network.
 The message is transferred only between the source node, a central hub, and the destination node.